Kameshwarsingh/data-engineering-nanodegree-udacity/capstone-project/README.md

 In this project we will briefly touch multiple phases and aspects of solution-cycle, such as Data-gathering, Data-assessment/understanding, Data-modeling, BigData Solution stack and Design & Build.
 Our end deliverable will be end-to-end working-model, ready to be deployed on Cloud, AWS.
 We will keep design simple and modular, easy to understand and extend.

 Although evaluation of “Data Engineering Technologies” is primary driver of this project, but selection of appropriate data-set (data-quality & data-size) is very important factor for success of this project.
 We will use data set provided by Udacity.
-Udacity data set is free for its students and is of high-quality & high-volume (more than million records).
+Udacity data set is free for its students and is of high-quality & high-volume (more than three million records).